 Do you need a visa?

 No, Singaporeans can stay in Malaysia for up to 30 days.
 If you’ve travelled to Malaysia before, you would remember needing to fill up the Malaysia Digital Arrival Card (MDAC) before arrival.
-Fortunately, from 1 January 2024 onwards, Singaporeans no longer need to complete the MDAC.
+Fortunately, since 1st January 2024, Singaporeans no longer need to complete the MDAC.

 With plenty of things to do in Bali, it’s a popular weekend destination for Singaporeans.
 You’d want to be making the most of your time there, and the last thing you want to do is to queue up for hours at immigration.
 Recently, Bali launched 30 auto gates at I Gusti Ngurah Rai International Airport that help cut short the time Singaporeans will spend at immigration.

-You’ll need to register for the auto gates online, but not to worry as the process is rather simple.
+You’ll need to register for the auto gates online, but not to worry; the process is rather simple.
 All you need to prepare is a picture of your passport, yourself, and personal details such as accommodation.

 For more information, read our guide to applying for Bali’s automated gates.